 The state of auto insurance looks a bit different in 2020, as companies work to deliver more personalized options to drivers.
-Whether through a talking gecko, cavemen, the band ratt or a host of other spokespeople and spokescreatures, GEICO has let you know 15 minutes can save up to 15% on your insurance.
-And with GEICO’s new driveeasy program, the potential savings are even higher, up to a 25% discount.
+Whether through a talking gecko, cavemen, the band ratt or a host of other spokespeople and spokescreatures, GEICO has let you know that 15 minutes can save up to 15% on your insurance.
+And with GEICO’s new DriveEasy program, the potential savings are even higher, up to a 25% discount.

 So, does GEICO DriveEasy deliver on its promise?